benhaney/Jsonrs/README.md

 * `lean`: disables the first encoder pass (default `false`)
 * `pretty`: turns on pretty printing when `true` or a non-negative-integer specifying indentation size (default `false`)
 * `compress`: turns on streaming compression when passed in.
-  * Currently you can pass in `true`, or `:gzip` to get default level gzip compression
+  * Currently you can pass `:gzip` to get default level gzip compression
   * You can also pass `{:gzip, 0..9}` to get a specific level of gzip compression
   * Other compression forms may be accepted in the future